Billy-Spearman-WCCI/RaceCarExtension/README.md

   more).
 * `git checkout -b NEW_BRANCH_NAME` creates a new branch based on the current state of whatever branch you're in when you run the command (normally this will be "main" or "master")
-* The first time you run `git push` after creating a new branch, it will fail and just do what it says.
+* If you don't run the "push.autoSetupRemote" command at the top of this file, then first time you run `git push` after creating a new branch, it will fail and just do what it says.
 * `git checkout EXISTING_BRANCH_NAME` will switch your **workspace** (i.e. files on your laptop) to contain state the new branch.
 * It's **far** less confusing if `git status` is clean before you run either type `git checkout`.